Mr. Daryl Win-Kong NG, SBS, JP

 He is also responsible for The Fullerton Heritage project in Singapore, the award-winning waterfront precinct comprising four historic buildings and three modern developments.
 The former Fullerton Building, completed in 1928 and home to The Fullerton Hotel Singapore, was gazetted as Singapore’s 71st National Monument in December 2015, signifying the highest form of preservation and national recognition.

-In Hong Kong, Mr Ng is providing strategic direction on the development of the forthcoming The Fullerton Hotel Hong Kong Ocean Park, targeted for opening in autumn 2021.
+In Hong Kong, Mr Ng is providing strategic direction on the development of the forthcoming The Fullerton Hotel Hong Kong Ocean Park, targeted for opening in 2022.

 Mr Ng is a steadfast advocate of good causes for the betterment of the community.
 He actively participates in community services, green initiatives, heritage conservation, as well as arts and cultural events to build a better community.